CanonicalLtd/maas-docs/en/nodes-hw-testing.md

 in real time which script is running.

-The verbatim output from any tests is accessed by selecting a node, selecting the 'Hardware tests' page and clicking on the name of the specific test.
+The verbatim output from any tests is accessed by selecting a node, selecting the 'Hardware tests' page and clicking on the 'Log view' link in the 'Results' column for the specific test.

 See [Hardware Testing Scripts][nodes-hw-scripts] for more details on how these scripts work and how you can write your own.